-For an experienced SEO specialist to discover a true innovation is rare.
-The word innovation suggests completely new technology or techniques.
-What tends to happen in the field of search engine optimisation is that the new discovery tends to only be new for the person discovering it.
+For an experienced SEO specialist to discover a real innovation is rare.
+The word innovation suggests utterly new technology or techniques.
+What tends to happen in the field of search engine optimisation is that the discovery tends only to be unique to the one discovering it.

-SEO Innovation is rare, and even then rarely shared soon after discovery… As with all secrets, the information leaks slowly, then suddenly all at once, thanks to the viral nature of the internet.
-Once ‘everyone’ knows about a new technique and starts to use it, the effectiveness dwindles since a higher level of competition makes it harder to get to page one…
+SEO Innovation is rare, and even then, rarely shared soon after discovery.
+As with all secrets, the information leaks slowly, then suddenly all at once.
+This spike in awareness is thanks to the viral nature of the internet.
+Once ‘everyone’ knows about a new technique and starts to use it, the effectiveness dwindles since a higher level of competition makes it harder to get to page one.

 Then there’s the next consideration, whether the SEO innovation that you are learning about is applicable for your business:

-- There are tactics and techniques that are very powerful for a short period, but then result in search engine penalties and/or de-listing.
+- Some tactics and techniques are potent for a short period but then result in search engine penalties or de-listing.

-- Other techniques work well in lower competition niches, or local niches but not for a larger niche or location.
+- Other techniques work well in lower competition niches or local niches but not for a more significant niche or location.

-- Some tactics involve a high cost and/or level of manpower that might not give a satisfactory ROI for you.
-These same tactics might be golden for the Plastic Surgery, Insurance or Finance niches.
+- Some tactics involve a high cost and level of human resources that might not give a satisfactory ROI for you.
+These same tactics might be golden for plastic surgery, insurance or finance niches.

-- Some tactics work really well for one industry or location, but are pointless for others.
+- Some tactics work well for one industry or location but are pointless for others.
 There’s no magic SEO bullet that works everywhere and for everyone.

 Did anything that you’ve just read confuse you at all?
 Perhaps not, but as you dig deeper into the world of SEO, you’ll potentially lose countless hours and get very confused.
 Often reading about things that you will never take action on, or that would help your business if you did.

-Some SEO Innovations can be easily done by you, on a DIY basis
+You can quickly do some SEO Innovations on a DIY basis

 Why do we know this?
 Because you’re likely to be in the energy industry.
-This is our specialist area.
-We know what is likely to work for your website, based on years of general SEO experience, as well and almost as many working with clients just like you.
+Search presence is our specialist area.
+We know what is expected to work for your website.
+Our confidence is based on years of extensive SEO experience, as well and almost as many working with clients just like you.

-SEO Innovations for energy companies in order to maximise their online presence.
+SEO Innovations for energy companies to maximise their online presence.
 These posts can give you help for your DIY SEO efforts, or you can leave it to us.